-Sonic Drive-In announced that nearly 3,600 of their locations were subject to a point-of-sale data breach.
-This breach is believed to have affected up to 5 million of their customers’ credit card numbers.
+Sonic Drive-In announced that nearly 3,600 of its locations were subject to a point-of-sale data breach.
+This breach is believed to have affected up to 5 million of its customers’ credit card numbers.

 Announced: September 26, 2017

 Description of the breach: On September 26, 2017 the drive-in burger chain, Sonic, acknowledged the breach of their payment systems.
 While the full extent of the breach is still unknown, it is believed that up to 5 million credit card numbers have been compromised through 3,600 locations.